glymphie/CTFdeploy/docs/yaml_setup.md

 ##### flag
 The `flag` is necessary for a challenge to be solvable.
-It is defined as a dictionary with its config as lists with list members.
+It is defined as a dictionary with its config as lists with list members or strings.
 `flag`: This is the string representing the flag.
 Must be present.
 `type`: Can be either `static` or `regex`.
 Default is `static`.
 `case`: Can be either `sensitive` or `insensitive`.
 Default is `sensitive`.

 ##### hint
 The `hint` is to help with the challenge.
-Multiple hints can be included in one challenge if named differently eg. `hint1`, `hint_exp`, etc.
+Multiple hints can be included in one challenge if named differently eg. `hint1`, `hint_exp`, etc. Defnied as a list with list members or strings.
 `description`: Filename, description of the hint which is shown to the user.
 Must be present.
 Stored in `OCD/challenge_files`.
 `cost`: Spend points to show the hint.
 Default is `0`.